-In fact, Akrotiri was inhabited as early as the 4th millennium BC – some say earlier – during the late Neolithic period.
+In fact, Akrotiri was inhabited as early as the 4th millennium BC – some say earlier – during the late Neolithic period as a small fishing and farming village.
 It would then thrive and grow into a larger settlement measuring up to 20 hectares in the next millennium, during the Bronze Age.

 Today, the stunning ruins of Akrotiri now stand in testament of the sophisticated urban settlement which once existed there.
 The buildings are not only multi-storey, many of them contain vivid frescoes of various themes.
 This excellent state of preservation has drawn parallels with another famously volcanically preserved site, earning it the moniker of the “Minoan Pompeii”.

 Yet, Akrotiri has another claim to fame.
-It is generally considered that Akrotiri was linked with Knossos and would have been a Minoan site.
+The site is generally considered that Akrotiri was linked with Knossos and would have been a Minoan site.
 However, some have gone further, claiming that it was the lost city of Atlantis.
-This site also features as one of our Top 10 tourist attractions in Greece.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.